 UrsaLeo RPi Gateway

-The UrsaLeo RPi IoT Evaluation Kit is designed to serve as a starting point for connecting sensors to Google Cloud Platform.
-When assembled and powered on, data from nine different environmental and motion sensors is immediately sent to Google Cloud where it can be viewed and processed using UrsaLeo Cloud Console.
+The UrsaLeo RPi IoT Evaluation Kit is designed to serve as a starting point for connecting sensors to UrsaLeo's 3D modeling demo.
+When assembled and powered on, data from nine different environmental and motion sensors is immediately sent to and presented on a photorealistic model you can specify using our Getting Started page.

 - UrsaLeo RPi Gateway - based on Raspberry Pi 3 model B+

 - Silicon Labs Thunderboard Sense 2 sensor board

 - Strontronics universal power supply for Raspberry Pi